 However, most conventional data mining approaches only perform a plane scan over the databank based on a predefined schema for searching.
-Questions often arise such as: Should there be any other influencing factor like W for treatment Y taken into account?
+Questions often arise such as: Should there be any other influencing factor like W on purchasing of product Y taken into account?
 Since most association rules apply in a context of certain breadth, the knowledge usually exists in multidimensional insides [5].
-In the in the meantime, adding attributes to the databank is meant to change the schema and lead to a full re-scan that consumes extra time.
+In the meantime, adding attributes to the data warehouse is meant to change the schema and initiates a full re-scan that would consume extra time.

-The second problem of the conventional mining approaches lies in the assumption that the rules derived should be effective throughout a database as a whole.
-Nevertheless, this obviously is not true for real-life cases [5].
+The second problem of the conventional mining approaches lies in the assumption that the rules derived should be effective throughout a data warehouse as a whole.
+Nevertheless, this obviously is not true in real-life cases [5].
 Different association rules can be found in different segments of the database.
-If the mining tool deals only with the database as a whole, meaningful rules that are partially true may be ignored.
+If a mining tool deals only with the database as a whole, the meaningful rules that are only partially true will be overlooked.

-The goal of this research is to invent an approach with novel data structure and efficient multi-dimensional data mining algorithm for association patterns in various granularities.
-The crucial issue here lies on a more efficient and accurate multidimensional mining approach to explore association patterns on different granularities.
-Last but not least, the data mining approach has to be very flexible and robust.
+The goal of this research is to develop an approach with novel data structure and efficient algorithm for the multi-dimensional data mining for association patterns in various granularities.
+The crucial issue is to explore association patterns with more efficient and accurate multidimensional mining for the association patterns on different granularities.
+And, the data mining approach has to be very flexible and robust.